lspaulo/lspaulo/README.md

 ###

-<p align="left">I have a degree in Business Administration from Faculdade Figueiredo Costa (Unifal) and a postgraduate degree in Business Management and certification in Business Intelligence from the DNC school.<br><br>Throughout my career, I have developed skills in tools such as excel, Power BI, SQL, and Python, which I use to manage and analyze large volumes of data.
-Currently, I am expanding my technical knowledge through a postgraduate degree in Data Analysis, further improving my analytical skills.</p>
+<p align="left">I have a degree in Business Administration from Faculdade Figueiredo Costa (Unifal) and a postgraduate degree in Data Analysis from Faculdade Descomplica and certification in Business Intelligence from the DNC school.<br><br>Throughout my career, I have honed my skills in tools such as Excel, Power BI, SQL, and Python, which I use to manage and analyze large volumes of data.
+Currently, I am further expanding my technical knowledge by taking a course in Data Engineering, continuously improving my analytical skills..</p>

 ###